bitcointranscripts/bitcointranscripts/london-bitcoin-devs/2021-07-20-socratic-seminar-taproot-rollout.md

 ---
-title: Socratic Seminar - Taproot rollout
+title: "Socratic Seminar - Taproot is locked in.
+What now?"
 transcript_by: Michael Folkson
 categories: ['meetup']
-tags: ['schnorr', 'taproot']
+tags: ['taproot','soft-fork-activation']
 date: 2021-07-20
 media: https://www.youtube.com/watch?v=GAkLuZNsZzw
 ---

-Topic: Taproot is locked in.
-What now?

-Name: Socratic Seminar

-Location: London BitDevs (online)

 Gist of resources discussed: <https://gist.github.com/michaelfolkson/0803271754f851530fe8242087859254>

 This event was livestreamed on YouTube and so comments are attributed to specific individuals by the name or pseudonym that was visible on the livestream.
 If you were a participant and would like your comments to be anonymized please get in touch.

-# Intro
+## Intro

 Michael Folkson (MF): Welcome to everyone on the call, welcome to anybody on YouTube.
 This is a Socratic Seminar on Taproot rollout or Taproot support post activation in November.
 If there are some developers on the call or people working on particular projects hopefully we’ll be able to discuss some of the challenges or gotchas in terms of rolling out Taproot support, gauging where we are at in terms of whether people are thinking about this for their developer roadmaps in their businesses, in their companies, on their open source projects.
 Everyone should know that activation is in November, block height 709632 and that is a few months away so there is no rush but it is a good time before the summer holidays to be discussing plans for rolling this out.
 We’ll start with intros.
 Who you are, name or pseudonym is fine, and also what project and what company you are either contributing to or what software you are using in terms of what you are interested in for what projects and what businesses support Taproot once November comes around.